Routine Birth Check

 The baby's Apgar Score is recorded at one minute and at five minutes after birth, and it assesses the following:

 A total score is out of 10, 7 and over is considered normal; below 7 needs observation and maybe treatment.

 An entire body examination will be given along side this, taken in to account how the delivery was and any medical assistance given.

-Here are 3 short videos to show what the first things that will happen after your baby is born
+Here is a short video to show what the first things that will happen after your baby is born

 Why is This Necessary?

 * Baby's Head - The head is squeezed through the birth channel first and this may cause some mis-shapeing - this will recover in the following days and weeks.
 The soft spot on the crown of the skull - the fontanelle is the space left around the plates of the skull which allowed the head to pass through the both cannel.
 It maybe alarming to see the a throbbing motion under the skin this is normal and will disappear as the skull bones fuse together over the coming weeks.
 Baby's ears, eyes, neck, shoulders will be felt and looked at for any obvious abnormalities.

 * Baby's Mouth - The midwife will put a finger in your baby's mouth to check that the roof (the palate) is complete, the tongue is sitting in place and the sucking reflex is working.